cnr-isti-vclab/relight/README.md

 # Relight fitter

-*relight* is a Qt command-line program to process a stack of photos into an RTI.
+*relight-cli* is a Qt command-line program to process a stack of photos into an RTI.

-	Usage: relight [-frqpsScCey]<input folder> [output folder]
+	Usage: relight-cli [-frqpsScCey]<input folder> [output folder]

 	input folder containing a .lp with number of photos and light directions optional output folder (default is ./)